 If a blood test doesn’t appeal, all things considered, a daily vitamin D intake of 800 – 4,000 IU (or 25 – 100 micrograms) should be enough for most people.

 According to the National Institutes of Health, the safe upper limit of vitamin D intake is 4,000 IU (or 100 micrograms).
-However, research conducted in a hospital over a seven-year period showed that long-term supplementation with vitamin D3 in doses ranging from 5,000 to 50,000 IU/day appears to be safe.
-A separate study, individuals who took doses of vitamin D3 over several years with doses of 10,000 – 60,000 reported no safety concerns or side effects.
+However, research conducted in a hospital over seven years showed that long-term supplementation with vitamin D3 in doses ranging from 5,000 to 50,000 IU/day appears to be safe.
+In a separate study, individuals who took doses of vitamin D3 over several years with doses of 10,000 – 60,000 reported no safety concerns or side effects.

 Studies in which people take high doses of vitamin D3 (over 10,000 IU) are usually done in the context of wanting a treatment for an autoimmune disorder, such as psoriasis or rheumatoid arthritis.
 In fact, at high doses, vitamin D3 inhibits the immune system, hence dampening down the body’s autoimmune response.